An adapted filter function for density split statistics in weak lensing: Suitable top-hat size and S/N comparison

 where $i$ denotes the quantile around which the tangential shear profile $\gamma_{\nt{t}}^i(\theta)$ is azimuthal-averaged.
-To calculate the aperture mass with the tangential shear profiles of the DSS with the top-hat filter, we use Eq.\,\eqref{Q_th_filter} for the $Q=Q_\nt{th}$ filter with $\theta_\nt{max}=30'$.
-In order to have a S/N, which measures the significance of a nonzero detection, we estimate the noise N as the standard deviation of $M_\nt{ap}^\nt{rand}$ determined by tangential shear profiles around $N_\nt{pix}$ random pixel positions from the 64 realizations, where $N_\nt{pix}$ is the number of pixels in one quantile.
+To calculate the aperture mass with the tangential shear profiles of the DSS with the top-hat filter, we use Eq.~\eqref{Q_th_filter} for the $Q=Q_\nt{th}$ filter with $\theta_\nt{max}=30'$.
+We reiterate that $Q_\nt{th}$ is not adapted to $U_\nt{th}$, but we use it here to provide a comparison to the earlier work of \citet{Brouwer:2018}.
+In order to have a S/N, which measures the significance of a nonzero detection, we estimate the noise N as the standard deviation of $M_\nt{ap}^\nt{rand}$ determined by tangential shear profiles around $N_\nt{pix}$ random pixel positions from the 64 realisations, where $N_\nt{pix}$ is the number of pixels in one quantile.
 Together this gives the signal-to-noise ratio of the $i$-quantile to

-where $\langle...\rangle$ refers to the ensemble average over all 64 realizations.
+where $\langle...\rangle$ refers to the ensemble average over all 64 realisations.
 For this S/N comparison we use the \textsc{treecorr} $\gamma_{\rm t}$ estimates obtained from ellipticities with shapes noise, so that the noise here describes the sampling variance as well as the shape noise in the data.
-The resulting S/N for each quantile $i$, shown in Fig.\,\ref{SLICS_S2N}, reveals that the adapted filter performs better, which is consistent with the higher amplitude of the shear profiles seen in Fig.\,\ref{shear_comp}.
+The resulting S/N for each quantile $i$, shown in Fig.~\ref{SLICS_S2N}, reveals that the adapted filter performs better, which is consistent with the higher amplitude of the shear profiles seen in Fig.~\ref{shear_comp}.